TargetProcess/taucharts-docs/basic/horizontal-stacked-bar.md

 ```
 [example](http://jsfiddle.net/eawan9ym/7/)

-> NOTE: You can stack numeric data only so make sure the variable you map to "y" axis is a number.
+> NOTE: You can stack numeric data only so make sure the variable you map to "x" axis is a number.
+Otherwise the "Stacked field [...] should be a number" exception is thrown.